Quick summary

 - there is a causal link between the breach of work duties and the damage.

-If any of the prerequisites are missing, you are not liable for damages.
+If any of the prerequisites are missing, you will not be liable for compensation.

 However, only the first case, i.e. damage caused negligently, can be insured.
 Of course, no insurance company will insure you for intentional acts.